houseabsolute/List-SomeUtils/README.md

 Returns a boolean value in scalar context.
 In list context, it returns the element if it was found, otherwise the empty list.

+### bsearchidx BLOCK LIST

+### bsearch\_index BLOCK LIST

+Performs a binary search on LIST which must be a sorted list of values.
+BLOCK must return a negative value if the current element (stored in `$_`) is smaller, a positive value if it is bigger and zero if it matches.

+Returns the index of found element, otherwise `-1`.

+`bsearch_index` is an alias for `bsearchidx`.

 ### firstval BLOCK LIST

 ### first\_value BLOCK LIST